fspms/firefly-iii-ai/README.md

 OpenAI will, based on that prompt, guess the category for the transaction.

-If it is one of your existing categories, the tool will set the category on the transaction and also add a tag to the transaction.
+**If it is one of your existing categories**, the tool will set the category on the transaction and also add a tag to the transaction.

-If it cannot detect the category, it will not update anything.
+**If no existing category matches**, the tool will automatically create a new category with the name suggested by the AI.

 ## Privacy